 Torben Steeg is a freelance consultant in education, specialising in CPD, Initial Teacher Education, curriculum development and trialling, project management, evaluation and research in Design & Technology, Information Technologies (IT), Science, Computer Science, Mathematics and Engineering and, within D&T, programmable systems, systems thinking, electronics and communications technologies, the uses of ICTs to support learning, novel technologies and the implications of the maker and hacker movements for education.

 He is a member of the editorial board for the D&T Association’s ‘Design and Technology Education: An International Journal’ and an owner and editor of the online journal ‘ECT Education’.
-With David Taylor he runs a Support Centre for the Digital D&T programme in Manchester and is an accredited electronics trainer for the programme.
-He is an external examiner at Sheffield Hallam University and a part-time visiting lecturer on the D&T, Computing and Physics ITE programmes at Manchester Metropolitan University.
+He is a part-time visiting lecturer on the D&T, Computing and Physics ITE programmes at Manchester Metropolitan University.

-He is an organiser of the Manchester Maker Faire, held annually at the Manchester Museum of Science and Industry, and is involved in the maker movement both in the Greater Manchester area and, increasingly, nationally.
+He has helped organise the the Manchester Maker Faire, and Manchester MakeFest, held annually at the Manchester Museum of Science and Industry, since 2012 and is involved in the maker movement both in the Greater Manchester area and, increasingly, nationally.

 After gaining a degree in Physics and Computer Science he engaged in detached youth work for some years before entering teaching.
 He taught D&T, Control Technology, Science, Computing and IT before moving to the University of Manchester, to work with the Technology Enhancement Programme.
 Since then he has worked with the Nuffield D&T Project and the Electronics in Schools Strategy, led the PGCE in D&T at the University of Manchester and contributed to Masters programmes in educational ICT.
 Until recently he ran a Local Authority Science and Technology Centre specializing in digital designing and making where, among other things, a successful programme of activities introduced pupils from 5-18 to the challenges and excitements of technical and scientific subjects, through the use of advanced technologies.